Last updated: January 2026

 What are construction loans for high-end homes in Florida?

-Construction loans for $2M–$10M homes in Florida are short-term financing tools designed to fund the development of luxury residential properties.
+Construction loans for $2M–$10M homes in Florida are short-term financing solutions designed to fund the development of luxury residential properties.

 These loans are commonly used by builders and real estate investors developing high-value homes in markets such as: